Global Majority Consensus by Local Majority Polling on Graphs of a Given Degree Sequence: Introduction

 \section{Introduction}

-We are interested in protocols $\mathcal{P}$ on a graph $G$ that can bring about a consensus of opinions, which we will speak of in terms of two colours, red and blue.
-At each time step, a vertex is precisely one of the colours.
-Consensus then, is for all the vertices to be the same colour.
-Additionally, we would like the final colour to be the one that was the initial majority.
+Let $G=(V,E)$ be a graph where each of the $n=|V|$ vertices maintains an opinion, which we will speak of in terms of two colours - red and blue.
+We are interested in distributed protocols on $G$ that can bring about consensus to a single opinion.
+We also desire that the opinion that was the initial majority is certain or highly likely to be the consensus reached.
 We make no assumptions about the properties of the colours/opinions except that vertices can distinguish between them.
-We impose the restriction that at each time step, a vertex $v$ can only directly exchange information with its neighbours in $G$.